Chinese Guest Teacher and Trainee Program

 Enrich your Chinese Program: Host a Trainee

-The Trainee Program provides districts and schools that have existing K-12 Chinese programs the opportunity to welcome a Chinese teacher-in-training who can enrich classroom instruction and expand cultural activities.
+The Trainee Program provides districts and schools that have existing K–12 Chinese programs with the opportunity to welcome a Chinese teacher-in-training who can enrich classroom instruction and expand cultural activities.

 Trainees cannot serve as full or part-time teachers of record or staff; their activities include observing experienced instructors and collaborating with teachers to integrate Chinese language and cultural content into the school curriculum and local community.
 Participating institutions are responsible for providing trainees with a structured, multi-phase training plan and complimentary housing and transportation; Hanban provides trainees with a monthly stipend.